-My role at Twin is to support the team and ensure the smooth running of the office.
+My role at Twin is to support the team in multiple ways and ensure the smooth running of the office.
 Previously, I worked in an educational centre looking to fulfill students’ potential by pursuing a vocational route outside the traditional school environment.
-I was born in the region of Antioquia, Colombia where coffee is traditionally produced, therefore I feel very happy to be part of an organisation that aims to improve the quality of life of producers and their communities.
-I have a BA in Media & Communication Studies from the University of Medellin, Colombia.
+I was born in Antioquia, Colombia where coffee is traditionally produced and hence I feel very happy to be part of an organisation that aims to improve the quality of life of producers and their communities.
+I have a BA in Communication and Audiovisual Languages from the University of Medellin, Colombia.

 Twin Producer Partnerships Programme

-My role is to manage Twin’s producer support work in East Africa, West Africa & Latin America, through our programmes: coffee, cocoa and nuts.
-I manage a diverse and enthusiastic team based in London and Kigali and I am part of the senior management team that provides direction and define strategies.
-I have been working on humanitarian contexts for 20 years, based in the UK and other countries in Africa and Eastern Europe.
-I believe in the value of working together to achieve long-lasting change and defy the structures that keep people poor; also that trade can be an excellent instrument to achieve this.
+I manage Twin’s producer support work in East Africa, West Africa & Latin America through our programmes: coffee, cocoa and nuts.
+I manage a diverse and enthusiastic team in London and Kigali and I am part of the senior management team that provides direction and define strategies.
+I have been working on humanitarian contexts for 20 years and I strongly believe in working together to achieve long-lasting change and defy the structures that keep people poor; also that trade can be an excellent instrument to achieve this.